heisand/NWN/README.md

 opening NWN.owl from the file menu.
 Note that the owl format is an instance model and it is therefore not immediately possible to view the resource as a tree structure.

 The Python package RDFLib can be used to work with the RDF format.
-RDFLib contains most things you need to work with RDF,
+RDFLib contains most things needed to work with RDF,
 including:
 - parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, RDFa and Microdata.
 - a Graph interface which can be backed by any one of a number of Store implementations.